 In Hungary, the Group's portfolio is comprised of seven properties, all of which are located in Budapest.
-Five are income producing assets.
-One of them - Moszkva office building - has been classified as an asset held for sale - as disclosed in note 20 of the consolidated financial statements.
+Three are income producing assets.
+Three of them have been classified as an asset held for sale - as disclosed in note 20 of the consolidated financial statements.

 The Hungarian economy has suffered from the global credit crisis and lack of liquidity available for development projects.
 As a result, Atlas has stopped development activity and has experienced client losses and pricing pressures affecting its income yielding assets.
-In 2012 a decline in GDP of 1.7% was noted (in 2013 GDP increase of 0.2% is expected).
+In 2014 GDP increase of 2.8% was noted (in 2013 a slight increase in GDP of 1.1% was noted).